Mrinalaot/hoichoi/README.md

-# Hoichoi TV Downloader
+# Hoichoi TV Downloader 2.0

 This is a hoichoi tv downloader.
+With the new Version 2.0 you can download or stream without subscription.

-Now download or stream the hoichoi tv videos without any subscription.
-This package also has Tampermonkey support.
+**NOTE: Only Tampermonkey solution works in 2.0.
+Others are under development.**

 ## Installation